-- I. Seek credit for all previous training or experience that could be applicable to their chosen program of study.
+- Seek credit for all previous training or experience that could be applicable to their chosen program of study.
 VA regulation 14253 requires all previous training be evaluated for possible credit.
-A transcript or other documentation of training must be submitted with the individual's eligibility papers.
-The school will give written notice granting or denying such credit. - 2.
+A transcript or other documentation of training must be submitted with the individual's eligibility papers. - 2.
 Once admitted to WGTC, the veteran must comply with the college's attendance regulations and report any schedule changes that could affect their status with the VA.
-Such changes include notifying the certifying official of the following: - Dropping or adding courses - · Transferring from full- to half-time status or vice versa - Changing programs of study - Withdrawing from school without filing the proper withdrawal forms in Admissions.
+Such changes include notifying the certifying official of the following: - Dropping or adding courses - Transferring from full- to half-time status or vice versa - Changing programs of study - Withdrawing from school without completing the proper withdrawal forms

-Applications and forms are readily available in the Financial Aid Office.
+Information and forms are readily available in the Financial Aid Office.
 Certifying Officials in Financial Aid will provide counseling and assistance completing forms.
 Students receiving VA benefits must adhere strictly to their program of study.
 Program change forms 22-1995 or 22-5495 and enrollment change of status forms 22-1999b must be filed promptly to avoid personal liability resulting from over-payment of VA benefits.